-Trusts Lawyers in Pleasanton, CA Helping Clients Set up Trusts
+Trusts Lawyers in Pleasanton, California Helping Clients Set up Trusts

-When going through estate planning, there are many different options to choose from and it can all seem overwhelming.
-Attorney Debra DeCarli has experienced helping many different families through this process and can help you decide if a trust is right for you.
+When going through the estate planning process, there are many different options to choose from and it can all seem overwhelming.
+Attorney Debra DeCarli is an experienced estate planning lawyer, helping many different families through the estate planning process and can help you decide if a trust is right for you.
 She especially works with people in circumstances such as:

 - Blended families with children from a previous marriage